MediBoss/GitviwrClient/README.md

 # Gitvwr

 Gitvwr is a lightweight chrome extension that notifies you via email when your github profile has been viewed(LinkedIn style).
+It is still under development and hasn't been deployed to the chrome store.
 The server code is <a href="https://github.com/MediBoss/GitviewrServer">here</a>.

 ## Engineer(s)